FREQUENTLY ASKED QUESTIONS

 Our children often express what’s unresolved between the parents or behind the parents.
 They can also mirror to us what we have long ago suppressed.
 When someone has been excluded from the family—a failure, an alcoholic, a child’s father—our children often try to bring what’s excluded to awareness by continuing the suffering and behaving similarly to the one who has been left out.
 Children often express the difficult or negative behaviors of the one we have rejected.
 Yet when we find our peace with those who’ve hurt us, it has a positive effect on us, and indirectly upon our children, who may now feel more free from having to carry our heaviness for us.

 HOW MIGHT YOU TREAT A BOY WITH AN ANXIETY DISORDER?

 That depends on many variables.
 Is he close with his mother?
 Is he close with his father?
 Is he closer with his mother than his father?
 Had he ever been separated from his mother as a young boy?
+Did anything happen in utero or when he was an infant that interrupted his bond with his mother?
 Is his father in the picture?
 Is his mother anxious?
 Is his father anxious?
 Was there ever a great tragedy in the family that could not be grieved?

 Let’s say a father loses his father when he is twelve in a tragic accident.
 Years later, when his own son reaches twelve or thereabouts, this father begins to distance himself from his family.
 Perhaps he has an affair or separates from his wife.
 Whatever the case, he repeats the absence of his father.